 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

 EVIDENCE LEFT TODAY——————–Nothing known of.

 Little is known of the greyhound track that operated in Glamorgan’s ex mining village of Porth, a small location which lies amidst the Rhondda Valleys of South Wales.
 It was known to locals as the Caemawr Greyhound Stadium which had begun to develop throughout the post was years of the Second World War.
 It had been constructed on the site of an old colliery known as the Upper Cymmer Colliery, an abandoned location found at the end of Caemawr Road, just half a mile west of Porth Railway Station.
-No evidence has been found regarding its first meeting, but it is clear that it operated solely as a flapping track, and ran meetings during the mid1950’s, and with little information available of the track operating later than this period, it is expected that its closure would have been around the early 1960’s.
-Information regarding distances etc. again remain very sketchy, although according to ordnance survey maps the stadium itself was exposed, with just a small standing cover on the south side.
+Opening up as an independent venue, Porth’s first meeting was staged on the 24th of October 1932, with racing virtually uninterrupted throughout the following decades until its eventual closure coming during the early 1960’s.
+Information regarding distances etc. again remain very sketchy, although according to ordnance survey maps the stadium lay exposed to the bad weather, with just a small standing cover on the south side of the track.
 Today, Housing on Caemawr Gardens Estate built during the early 1970’s now occupies the site, leaving no evidence at all of the track being there.